chronoscz/Fairtris/README.md

 After extracting the game files from the **[archive](https://github.com/furious-programming/Fairtris/releases/download/v2.0.0.2-beta/Fairtris_2.0_beta_release.zip)**, run the `fairtris.exe` file.
 For the first time, the game runs in an exclusive video mode with a resolution of `800×600` pixels, displaying the window on the entire main screen, maintaining the appropriate aspect ratio.

 Video mode is used by default because it provides the best rendering efficiency.
 If you prefer the game to be displayed in a small window or generally in windowed mode, so that you can conveniently switch between different applications, turn off video mode by pressing the <kbd>F11</kbd> key.
-But remember, the rendering performance in windowed mode is lower.
+But remember, the rendering performance in windowed mode is always lower.

 When the game is running in windowed mode (except fullscreen), you can drag the game window with the left mouse button anywhere on the desktop and on any screen.
 Additionally, you can change the size of the window with the mouse scroll — scroll forward to enlarge the window or backward to make it smaller.
 Don't worry — the state of the video mode as well as the size and position of the window are stored in the settings file, so they will be used the next time you start the game.